-- 9.1 The school works closely with all parents and we encourage an active partnership through on-going dialogue. - 9.2 A named governor takes a particular interest in Educational Special Needs and is always willing to talk to parents. - 9.3 We have Termly opportunities to share the progress of all children with their parents.
-Children on SEND Support (Levels 3) or Formalised Support (Level 4) have termly SEN reviews.
-We inform the parents of any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with special educational needs. - Children at SEND Concern (level 2) have termly or half termly discussions with parents addressing and sharing concerns, progress and interventions.
-A phone call or letter is sent home informing parents of any interventions their child may be accessing to ensure that parents are aware of their child's needs and are therefore able to support their child at home.
+- 9.1 The school works closely with all parents and we encourage an active partnership through on-going dialogue. - 9.2 A named governor takes a particular interest in Educational Special Needs and is always willing to talk to parents. - 9.3 We have a minimum of termly opportunities to share the progress of all children with their parents through SEN review meetings.
+Children on SEND Support (Levels 3, tracked Red) or Formalised Support (Level 4) have termly SEN reviews.
+We inform the parents of any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with special educational needs.

+Children at SEND Concern (level 2, Amber tracked) have discussions with parents addressing and sharing concerns, progress and interventions.
+A phone call is made informing parents of any interventions their child may be accessing to ensure that parents are aware of their child's needs and are therefore able to support their child at home.